 I just love spring!
 Thinking about making a trip to our local nursery makes me giddy.
 Flowers, newly sprouted seeds, fruit trees— I love it all!
 My love of flowers must be hereditary because Kaylee has the gene too.
 She loves going to the nursery with me and picking up all of the flower buds and petals that have fallen on the ground.
 Wilted or not.
 Then she brings them home and puts them in a bowl of water for a “decoration”.
 Last year we created a kids garden for growing her own poppies.
 She was happy to see that they came back again this year!
 We’ve also been slightly obsessed with making our own fairy gardens.

 I saw an article on apartment therapy awhile back about using eggshells as seed starters.
 What a great idea!
 Many people compost their eggshells, so we know that they break down well.
 We don’t have to worry about frost in Northern California right now, but we still decided to plant some seeds indoors and watch them grow.
-When they are ready to put in the garden the eggshell goes into the ground too!
+These eggshell seed starters are great for transitioning into a garden because when you are ready to plant the eggshell goes into the ground too!

 Every time I used an egg I’d rinse out the shells and set it aside.
 Pretty soon we had enough to start a dozen seedlings—the perfect amount for a sample starter pack for a kids garden.
 Grow a dozen different little plants of a few of each, it’s up to you!